 Cooking Tips

-Sear the mushrooms adequately: It’s important to get a little browning on the mushrooms prior to pouring in the sauce.
-This accomplishes two things: one, it develops flavor and keeps your mushrooms from tasting flat; and two, it maintains the integrity of the mushrooms so they don’t fall apart too much when drenched in the sauce.
+Sear the mushrooms properly: It’s important to get browning on the mushrooms prior to pouring in the sauce.
+This accomplishes two things: one, it develops flavor and keeps your mushrooms from tasting flat; and two, it maintains the structure of the mushrooms so they don’t fall apart too much when drenched in the sauce.

 Adjust the spice accordingly: Everyone’s spice tolerance is different!
 Taste the sauce as you go before pouring it over the mushrooms.
 Start with a little pepper flakes or paste first, then go up from there.
 If you wanted more spicy options, check out the section above.